quicwg/base-drafts/draft-ietf-quic-transport.md

 therefore used to encode the transport parameters.

 QUIC encodes transport parameters into a sequence of octets, which are then included in the cryptographic handshake.
-Once the handshake completes, TLS provides the QUIC with the transport parameters declared by the peer.
+Once the handshake completes, the transport parameters declared by the peer are available.
 Each endpoint validates the value provided by its peer.
 In particular, version negotiation MUST be validated (see {{version-validation}}) before the connection establishment is considered properly complete.

 Definitions for each of the defined transport parameters are included in